tobiasrausch/vc/README.md

 Rscript cnBafSV.R cnv.cov.gz svs.tsv
 ```

 Lastly, we can augment the plots with the allelic depth of SNPs.
-For the amplifications, we would expect the variant allele frequencies to deviate from the expected 50% for heterozygous variants.
+For amplifications, we would expect the variant allele frequencies to deviate from the expected 50% for heterozygous variants.
 To speed up things, we only compute SNPs in the region 1 - 50Mbp.

 ```bash
 bcftools mpileup -d 50 -r chr2:1-50000000 -a FORMAT/AD -f chr2.fa tumor.bam | bcftools call -mv -Ob -o calls.bcf